foleykyle01/e-ink-pregnancy-tracker/BUTTON_USAGE.md

 - Button 3 (KEY3): GPIO 13
 - Button 4 (KEY4): GPIO 19

-## Power Saving
+## Technical Notes

-The display goes to sleep after each button press to save power.
-Pressing any button will wake it up and display the corresponding screen.
+- The display initializes first, then buttons to avoid GPIO conflicts
+- Button presses have a 1-second debounce to prevent accidental multiple triggers
+- The display remains active (not sleeping) to ensure responsive button presses